kkoziarski/grpc-dotnet-enterprise/README.md

 It is created as a set of microsevices communicating via gRPC.

-The entrypoint is `Grpc.Dotnet.Todos.Api` rest API with a single `TodoController`.
+The entrypoint is `Grpc.Dotnet.Todos.Api` REST API with a single `TodoController`.

 ## Overview